NilFoundation/nil-by-example/lessons/01-wallets/lesson.md

 ### Practical Implications:
 **Default Wallets:** =nil; provides pre-built wallets with essential functionalities out of the box.
 These are ready to use and include predefined constructor bytecode.

 **Custom Wallets:** Developers can create their own smart contract wallets, defining the logic and operations they need.
 This can include anything from basic transaction management to sophisticated financial instruments.
+Developers can also create custom wallets to have special features and functions that aren't available in "Default Wallets".

 ## Let's Try It Out